Confinement-induced motion of ciliates

 Now, we relax the condition $\lambda_c = \lambda_w$ and show in Fig.\ \ref{fig:resonance}(a) that net swimming is also possible for the higher harmonics, $\lambda_w/\lambda_c =n$, as predicted by Eq.\ (\ref{eq_lubTheory}).
 The swimming velocity decreases with this ratio once the phase-locked regime with $v_p/v_m = -1$ is no longer reached.

 Finally, we relax the limit of a very long ciliate, which allows swimming motion only at the metachronal wavelengths $\lambda_c=\lambda_w/n$.
-To demonstrate the corrugation-enabled motion also for finite ciliates, we perform lattice-Boltzmann simulations for ciliates with length $L_c / \lambda_c = 2.4$ and shaped like spherocylinders with no-slip boundary conditions on the spherical half-caps (Supplementary Video 3).
-We again observe oscillatory trajectories with net drift.
+To demonstrate the corrugation-enabled motion also for finite ciliates, we perform lattice-Boltzmann simulations for ciliates shaped like spherocylinders with no-slip boundary conditions on the spherical half-caps, with a total length $L_c / \lambda_c = 3.2$ (Supplemental Video 3 ), as well as for ellipsoidal-shaped ciliates (Supplemental Videos 7 and 8 ).
+We again observe oscillatory trajectories with net drift for relevant lengths $R_0/\lambda_c = R_0/\lambda_w = 1$, where lubrication theory is no longer valid.

 As expected, peaks in the time-averaged propulsion velocity exist around the integer ratios $\lambda_w/\lambda_c$ but now they have a finite width [see Fig.\ \ref{fig:resonance}(b)].
 Further interesting features are visible: motion is also possible for $\lambda_w/\lambda_c < 1$, a time-averaged speed larger than $v_m$ occurs, and the peak for $\lambda_w/\lambda_c = 3$ is suppressed.
 However, a more thorough investigation of the influence of $L_c / \lambda_c$ on the propulsion speed is beyond the scope of this Letter.
+As a final test, our results remain valid when expanding our model to include a metachronal wave, which propagates oblique to the $x$ axis.
+In such a case, the dynamical regimes we describe in this article appear when the channel shows indentations in the azimuthal direction which corkscrew along the $x$ axis, similar to the internal surface of a rifle's barrel (Supplemental Material in Sec.
+III/ Supplemental Vi\-deo 9 ).

 Using lubrication theory and lattice-Boltzmann simulations, we show that the explicit time dynamics of metachronal waves enables ciliates to swim in a corrugated channel, even if they do not move, on average, in a bulk fluid.
 This is due to a resonance between the local hydrodynamic resistance, arising from a spatially-varying radius of the channel, and the active flows generated by a sinusoidal metachronal wave.
-We rationalize our findings via the Adler equation that describes the transition from the oscillatory to the ballistic swimming regime.
+We rationalize our findings via the Adler equation that describes the transition from the oscillatory to the steady swimming regime.
 The mean swimming velocity can even reverse compared to the bulk fluid.